 - Close all gas appliances (preferably from the main valve).

-- Observe if the smoke has been absorbed into the rooms (if necessary, seal the windows and doors with wet rags).
+- Observe if the smoke has entered the rooms (if necessary, seal the windows and doors with wet rags).

-- Use buckets, tubs or pools to hide valuables (that are not afraid of water) (in order to avoid contact with water, use watertight sealing bags - sink by weight).
+- Use buckets, tubs, or pools to hide valuables (that can come into contact with water) (in order to avoid contact with water, use watertight sealing bags – sink them with weights).

 - ATTENTION!
-For extraordinary high fire risk, prepare for evacuation.
+In the event of extraordinarily high fire risk, prepare for evacuation.
 Do not forget your domestic animals and pets.

 In the area of disaster:

-If you can find the basic fire extinguishing equipment, try to start with extinguishing, this is definitely a help for stopping the fire from spreading.
+If you can find the basic fire extinguishing equipment, try to start with extinguishing.
+This will definitely help with stopping the fire from spreading.

-However, if the fire detected is a treetop fire or if the surface fire has exploded to a hopeless extent, you can still contribute to the quicker liquidation of it by providing a fire reconnaissance after informing the rescue service:
+However, if the fire detected is a treetop fire or if the surface fire has exploded to a hopeless extent, you can still contribute to the quicker extinguishing thereof by observing the fire after informing the rescue service:

-- find out where the fire is moving fastest (the front, which is generally downwind from the fire);
+- find out where the fire is moving fastest (the front that is generally downwind from the fire);

-- try to estimate the size of the fire area;
+- try to estimate the area of the fire;

 - if there are people in the vicinity of the fire, inform them of the danger;